MichaelDiers/tic-tac-toe/README.md

 - npx create-react-app tictactoe --template redux-typescript
 - on github /settings/actions set Workflow permissions to Read and write permissions.
 - in package.json set '"homepage": "https://michaeldiers.github.io/tic-tac-toe",'.
+- on github /settings/pages 'Build and Deployment' set 'Deploy from a branch' and select gh-pages as branch.